soodifficult/Readdoc-backup-EN/QuickStart.md

 - Step 4: Run the `export` command to set the environment variables for the App.
 Run the following commands in the TERMINAL window.
   ```
-  export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/var/user/App/HelloWorld/lib/
+  export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/var/user/app/HelloWorld/lib/
-  export PYTHONPATH=$PYTHONPATH:/var/user/App/HelloWorld/lib/
+  export PYTHONPATH=$PYTHONPATH:/var/user/app/HelloWorld/lib/
   ```
   ![](images/2020-01-03-11-37-25.png)
  &nbsp;

   If a dependent library is installed for the App, you must configure the environment variables for the App before debugging; otherwise, the App cannot run normally during debugging.
-  When the App does not run on the IG500, the App uses initial environment variables.
-When the App runs, the environment variables of the dependent library in the lib folder are automatically added.<br/>
+  After enabling the App in IG500, the environment variables of the third-party dependent library in the App's lib folder will be automatically added to the APP, without manual configuration.<br/>
  &nbsp;

 - Step 5: Execute code to ensure that the App runs normally.